-Lets jump right into it…
+Let’s jump right into it.

-If you’re not active, and you’re eating processed, sugar rich foods, not only are you spiking and crashing your blood sugar, which leads to increased your cravings, you’re body’s capacity to store carbs as glycogen is also limited.
-Since your glycogen levels are already full.
+If you’re not active, and you’re eating processed, sugar rich foods, not only are you spiking and crashing your blood sugar levels, which leads to increased cravings, your body’s capacity to store those carbohydrates as glycogen is also limited, since your glycogen levels are already full.

 The study showed Americans ate the most fat and had the highest rate of death from heart disease.

-While the Japanese ate the least amount of fat and have the lowest rate of death from heart disease.
+While the Japanese ate the lowest amount of fat and had the lowest rate of death from heart disease.

-Excessive sodium leads to high blood pressure —> TRUTH
+Excessive sodium leads to high blood pressure.

 In other words, adding sea salt to one ingredient foods, will not give you high blood pressure.

 Your Live Lean Tip: If you’re cooking your own meals, comprised of one ingredient foods from plants and animals, feel free to add a dash of sea salt for flavor.